apache/trafficserver/doc/admin-guide/files/ssl_server_name.yaml.en.rst

                           for proxy ports on which HTTP/2 is not enabled.

 tunnel_route              Destination as an FQDN and port, separated by a colon ``:``.

+                          This will forward all traffic to the specified destination without first terminating the incoming TLS connection.

+forward_route             Destination as an FQDN and port, separated by a colon ``:``.

+                          This is similar to tunnel_route, but it terminates the TLS connection and forwards the decrypted traffic. |TS| will not interpret the decrypted data, so the contents do not need to be HTTP.
 ========================= ==============================================================================

 Client verification, via ``verify_client``, correponds to setting